quanser/Quanser_Interactive_Labs_Resources/docs/source/Workspaces/index.rst

-    Basic shapes     Yes       Yes            Yes       Yes     Yes     Yes Splines          Yes       Yes            Yes       Yes     Yes     Yes Reference frames Yes       Yes            Yes       Yes     Yes     Yes QCar             License   License        License   License License License QBot 2e          No        No             No        License License License QBot 3           No        No             No        License License License QBot Platform    No        No             No        License License License QArm             No        No             No        License License License SRV02            No        No             No        License License License Traffic light    License   License        License   License License License Traffic cones    License   License        License   License License License Crosswalks       License   License        License   License License License Stop sign        License   License        License   License License License Yield sign       License   License        License   License License License Roundabout sign  License   License        License   License License License Product walls    No        No             No        License License License Product flooring No        No             No        License License License Weather          Yes       No             Yes       No      No      No
+    Basic shapes     Yes       Yes            Yes       Yes     Yes     Yes Splines          Yes       Yes            Yes       Yes     Yes     Yes Reference frames Yes       Yes            Yes       Yes     Yes     Yes Shredder         No         No            No        Yes     Yes     Yes Weather          Yes       No             Yes       No      No      No QCar             License   License        License   License License License QBot 2e          No        No             No        License License License QBot 3           No        No             No        License License License QBot Platform    No        No             No        License License License QArm             No        No             No        License License License SRV02            No        No             No        License License License Product walls    No        No             No        License License License Product flooring No        No             No        License License License Traffic light    License   License        License   License License License Traffic cones    License   License        License   License License License Crosswalks       License   License        License   License License License Stop sign        License   License        License   License License License Yield sign       License   License        License   License License License Roundabout sign  License   License        License   License License License Conveyors (both) No         No            No        License License License
     ================ ========= ============== ========= ======= ======= =========

 Licensed actors require an applicable product license as part of your QLabs subscription to spawn.